Singular Control in a Cash Management Model with Ambiguity: Introduction

 Our contribution is to apply the maxmin multiple prior model to a singular control model of optimal storage inventory, with an application to a firm's cash management.
-On a regular basis, firms are faced with operational costs (e.g. rent, capital stock, labour's wage, etc.) that have to be settled promptly with reserved cash.
+On a regular basis, firms are faced with operational costs (e.g. rent, capital stock, labor's wage, etc.) that have to be settled promptly with reserved cash.
 The fact that this cash generates no (or low) return means holding it results in an opportunity loss, which can be interpreted as a holding cost as it could potentially be used for income-generating activities, such as investments or paying out dividends.
 Therefore, excessive cash holding is undesirable.
-On the other hand, having a shortage of cash reserves results in a delay of cost settlement, which often incurs a penalty fee.
+On the other hand, having a shortage of cash reserves results in a delay of cost settlement, which often incurs a penalty fee or credit loss.
 Therefore, the firm has an incentive to inject some amount of cash into the system.
 This could, for example, be done by selling some assets or issuing bonds.
 These two circumstances create a trade-off that suggests the existence of target level of cash.
 In a model where cash adjustments are costly, we show that there exists an optimal \emph{control band policy}, where the firm keeps its cash hoard between an upper and lower bound.
-While this is no different from a standard model under risk, ambiguity does bring some new aspects to the comparative statics of the optimal policy.
-For example, as in the standard model without ambiguity, the higher the risk, the higher the long-term discounted cost of cash.
-Ambiguity amplifies this effect, even though an increase in the degree of ambiguity leads to manager to exert control \emph{earlier}.
-This is in contrast to the risk-only model, where an increase in risk leads the manager to exert control \emph{later}.
-The reason for this result is that a more ambiguous DM expects the cash level to increase (when positive) or decrease (when negative) more rapidly (in expectation) than a less ambiguous DM.
-Since holding costs are increasing in the absolute value of the cash hoard, a more ambiguous DM will, thus, exert control sooner.
-This can provide an explanation for the empirically observed behaviour in \cite{DeGoHo2021} that ``more optimistic'' CEOs have bigger cash hoards.
-In our model, this behaviour is not due to irrationality, but an aspect of the uncertain environment that the manager faces.
+The cash reserve problem was first addressed in the literature by \citet{Baumol1952-rz} and \citet{Tobin1956-zd}, who studied the cash balance problem under the assumption that demand is deterministic, which is far from realistic.
+The stochastic treatment was later established under a discrete-time (Markov chain) framework by e.g. \citet{Eppen1969-js}.
+A more general approach for storage systems in continuous time, in particular, with demand driven by Brownian motion, has been developed over the past decades. \citet{Bather1966-wi,vial1972continuous,Constantinides1976-rf,Michael_HARRISON1978-dq,harrison1983instantaneous,Dai2013-yz,Dai2013-xb} and many others are among the notable authors.
+To get an overview of the related papers, we refer the reader to \citet{Michael_Harrison2013-fe}.